Canned vs Dried Beans: Which is Better?

 Related: Are Beans Nutritious?

-Having too much sodium may put you at higher risk for health issues like headaches, high blood pressure, and bloating, per the American Heart Association.
+Consuming too much sodium may put you at higher risk for health issues like headaches, high blood pressure, and bloating, per the American Heart Association.
 Canned foods can be a significant source of sodium in the diet.

-There’s no question that canned beans are a convenient alternative to dry beans.
+There’s no question that canned beans are a convenient alternative to dried beans.
 Canned beans are cooked before canning so they’re ready to eat.
+They’re easy to toss into salads or on top of nachos.
+This makes for a really quick cooking or meal prep process.

 Dried beans, on the other hand, are uncooked and hard upon purchasing, so they take much longer to cook.
 You usually have to soak them for at least six hours to soften them.